edward-wu-19/Project-02-Harmony/README.md

 - `--exit` or `--quit` : Takes in either zero (defaults to 0) or one numeric argument and exits the shell with that number as its exit value
 - `--help` : Prints a list of all possible commands
 - `--rename` : Allows a client to rename itself, makes a server alert
+- `--mute` : Allows a client to locally mute a certain user
+- `--unmute` : Allows a client to locally unmute a certain user

 ### Function Headers